Partitioning a Planar Graph into two Triangle-Forests: Abstract

 \section{Abstract}

 We show that the vertices of every planar graph can be partitioned into two sets, each inducing a so-called triangle-forest, i.e., a graph with no cycles of length more than three.
+We further discuss extensions to locally planar graphs.
+After finishing the paper we noticed that our main result was already proved much earlier by Carsten Thomassen [Decomposing a Planar Graph into Degenerate Graphs, JCTB 1995].